Developer Guide

 -

-class which provides general access to the state of the App. -
+StateManagerclass which provides general access to the state of the App. -

-class which provides the GUI access to the state of the app.
+UIStateManagerclass which provides the GUI access to the state of the app.

-component (see the class diagram given below) defines its API in the Logic.java
+Example of architecture: The Logic component (see the class diagram given below) defines its API in the Logic.java interface and exposes its functionality using the LogicManager.java class which implements the Logic interface.

 How the architecture components interact with each other

-The Sequence Diagram below shows how the components interact with each other for the scenario where the user issues the command delete 1
+The Sequence Diagram below shows how the components interact with each other for the scenario where the user issues the command delete 1.

 The sections below give more details of each component.